RHFieldProductManagement/openshift-aio/labs/00-deploycnv.md

 # **Deploy OpenShift Virtualization**

-This section of the lab will focus on installing and configuring OpenShift Virtualization to enable the OpenShift cluster to run virtual machines alongside containerised applications.
-The mechanism for installation is to utilise the operator model and deploy via the OpenShift Operator Hub (Marketplace) in the web-console, just like we did with the storage section.
-Note, it's entirely possible to deploy via the CLI should you wish to do so, but we're not documenting that mechanism here.
+This lab will focus on installing and configuring OpenShift Virtualization to enable the AIO OpenShift cluster to run virtual machines alongside containerised applications.
+The mechanism for installation is to utilise the operator model, just like we did with the storage lab.
+Note, it's entirely possible to deploy via the web UI should you wish to do so, but we're not documenting that mechanism here.

+The first

 You can also watch via the CLI: